Confederate flag draining its color into a grate on the ground

 Heritage not hate was the official line, but there wasn’t a day that went by where my father couldn’t find an opportunity to be racist or xenophobic in some way.
 Exasperation at phone operator menus requiring him to select English vs. Spanish, annoyance if he encountered someone with an even vaguely foreign accent, anger when he would see products with instructions in other languages, revulsion toward rap music and Black pop culture, an immovable belief that Barack Obama was both foreign-born and the literal antichrist, horror and anger when my cousin got engaged to a Black man.

 Mixed-race marriages were doomed and selfish, he said.
 Just think of the children produced by such a marriage!
 They will grow up to be scorned, to be seen as less than by society.
-It’s just not right to bring mixed-race children into the world, he said.
+It’s just not right to bring “mixed” children into the world, he said.

 I’d grown weary over the years of arguing about these things.
 Even if I could back him into a rhetorical corner, he’d say to me: It’s my opinion.
 It can’t be racist because it’s my opinion.
 It was like he was trying to pull the conversational equivalent of playing rock, paper, scissors and then pulling out God, who beats all three.

 Holden’s dad was upset that I let my father take those Confederate blanket photos.
 At the time, I thought it was easier to just let it happen than to make a big deal about it.
 I was worried about hurting my dad’s feelings.
 Now I think about that moment all the time, and I cannot believe I just stood by while it happened.
-I feel humiliated, small, angry.
+I feel humiliated, small, angry, ashamed.

 I could have just said no.